 The metrics that an organization uses to evaluate projects have a big impact not only on the projects that get chosen but also on the projects that get proposed.
 "Tell me how you will measure me, and I will tell you how I will behave" .
 Even if the metrics aren't intended to create incentives, managers interpret them as indicating what the organization regards as important.

 Establishing and using metrics that accurately reflect the organization's true objectives can have a significant impact on organizational success.
 Conversely, lacking metrics or using the wrong metrics puts the organization at a serious disadvantage.
+The goal of this part of the paper is to identify the appropriate metrics for prioritizing projects.
+If that is not possible, for example, because different metrics are needed for different organizations or different organizational objectives, then the goal is to determine the most efficient method for identifying organization-specific metrics.
 Lack of the right metrics is the third reason organizations choose the wrong projects.

 Defining Project Value

 The metrics for evaluating projects must support the main goal of project portfolio management (PPM); namely, maximizing the value of the project portfolio.
-Thus, metrics are needed for measuring project and portfolio value.
-How do you measure project value?
-More fundamentally, how do you define value?
+Thus, metrics are needed for identifying high-value projects.
+What metrics signal that a project is high value?
+More fundamentally, how do you define project value?
 These questions are more perplexing than you might at first think.